 After the 15 mins (and about 3 mins to wrap up their story), I had them organize their portfolio, that is, arrange all their semester writings chronologically, write a reflection (see link for reflection sheet), staple it together, and put it back in their folder.
 This was fast grade for me, and, since it is measuring their individual progress, pretty much all students did well, and I got to see not only the progress they are making with no error correction on my part, but I am also seeing that they are aware of the specific ways in which they are developing as writers of Latin.

-Another new thing I did was to give each of them a list of useful transitional phrases to support their writing of narratives.
+Another new thing I did was to give each of them a list of useful transitional phrases (in spreadsheet format for ease of organization) to support their writing of narratives.
 They will keep it in their writing portfolio and use it for all future written activities.
 Students really liked having this.
 This is adapted from a list I created for Rusticatio back in 2007, and put it into a Google sheets (linked below)

 Doing this activity during the final exam period, is so low-anxiety, and positive.
 I highly recommend this.

-Added bonus: next month we have a parent open house, and rather than (or in addition to) talking about what I do, I can show parents these folders, and they can see for themselves how much Latin writing their kids are doing.
-It will be just like my conference with my daughter’s 3rd grade teacher.
-She pulled out a portfolio containing free writes, timelines, pictures with captions, etc. I’m doing exactly that: including little book projects, 4 frame illustrations, captions on Movie Talk stills, etc. In short, anything they produce becomes an artifact to show off and/or use as data/evidence of progress.
+Added bonus: During parent open house, rather than (or in addition to) talking about what I do, I can show parents these portfolios, and they can see for themselves how much Latin writing (and drawing) their kids are doing.
+It will be just like my conference with my daughter’s 3rd grade teacher: she pulled out a portfolio containing free writes, timelines, pictures with captions, etc. I’m doing exactly that: including little book projects, 4 frame illustrations, captions on Movie Talk stills, etc. In short, anything they produce becomes an artifact to show off and/or use as data/evidence of progress.

 timed write reflection sheet